typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ### Rule Based Reasoning

 With Graql, we can also create rules (learn more [here](https://dev.grakn.ai/docs/schema/rules)) to abstract and modularise our business logic.
 SQL does not support rules.
-For example, if we know that location `x` is contained in `y`, which in turn is contained in `z`, we can create a rule that infers that `x` is also contained in `z`.
+For example, if we know that location `x` is contained in `y`, which in turn is contained in `z`, we can create a rule that recursively infers that `x` is also contained in `z`.
 Writing this in Graql looks like this:

 <!-- test-ignore -->
 ```graql